matteopicciolini/matteopicciolini/README.md

 # 💫 About Me:
 <img align="right" alt="Coding" width="400" src="https://upload.wikimedia.org/wikipedia/commons/0/03/Black_hole_lensing_web.gif?20070212213115">
 I'm a master physics student.
 I got my bachelor's degree in physics in 2022 in Milan.
 I am interested in general relativity and cosmology.<br>I'm 23 and I like programming, listening to classical music and programming while listening to classical music.
+Feel free to have a stroll around my profile.
+Suggestions to improve my code quality are always welcome!
+You can contact me at this e-mail: picciolinimatteo@gmail.com.